syogesh1/openstack-labs/glossary.md

 - **XaaS** [1] Anything as a service.
 - **Ingress** [99] Analogous to incoming traffic or data
 - **Egress** [100] Analogous to outgoing traffic or data
+- **Rewrite Resume.** [101] In case of DR check your passport and rewrite your resume without the last DR.